-Graduation and Commencement
+Graduation and Commencement Information

-Application
+Graduation Application

-Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must be registered for the appropriate Graduation Course during the final term in which the work is to be completed and the diploma/certificate is to be awarded.
-Registration for the graduation courses will be available during normal registration periods as published in the Academic Calendar.
+Candidates for a Concordia University Texas degree or the Lutheran Teacher's Diploma must be registered for the appropriate Graduation Course during the final term in which the work is to be completed and the diploma is to be awarded.
+Registration for the graduation courses will be available during the registration periods as published in the Academic Calendar.
 All students completing their studies must register for graduation regardless of their intent to attend the commencement service.
-If a student does not register for graduation, their record will not be flagged for graduation processing and the student would unfortunately not graduate.
+If a student does not register for graduation, their record will not be flagged for graduation processing and the student will not be certified to graduate in that term.

-Application Extension
+Graduation Application Extension

-If the student does not complete the work in the semester for which graduation registration took place, the registration will remain active for the remainder of the academic year in which the student applied.
-If the student does not complete their work in the academic year in which he/she applied, the student must re-register for graduation and will be charged a re-application fee.
+If the student does not complete the work in the semester in which graduation registration took place, the student must re-register for commencement/graduation in the next term the student is eligible to graduate.
+For every semester the student re-registers for graduation the student will be charged a re-application fee.

-Fees and Audit
+Graduation Fees and Graduation Audit

-Registering for the graduation course charges the corresponding fee to the student's account (see Fees and Refunds).
+Registering for the graduation course charges the corresponding fee to the student's account (see Fees and Refunds Section).

-Registration in the graduation course also initiates a comprehensive graduation degree audit.
-If the audit shows successful completion of all requirements (or current enrollment in remaining requirements) or that the student is eligible to participate in commencement, a confirmation email will be sent to the student's ctx.edu email account with further instructions.
+Registration in the graduation course initiates a comprehensive graduation audit of the student's academic record.
+If the audit shows successful completion or enrollment in all remaining requirements and that the student is eligible to participate in the commencement service, a confirmation email will be sent to the student's ctx.edu email account with further instructions.

-If the degree audit indicates that the requirements for graduation and/or participation in commencement have not been met, the student is sent a detailed explanation.
+If the graduation audit indicates that the requirements for graduation and/or participation in commencement have not been met, the student is sent a detailed explanation.
 This explanation includes a listing of all requirements still outstanding.